mgrone/stream1090/README.md

 - Not output sensitive: The majority of the computational work does not dependent on the message rate.

 ## Hardware requirements
 - RTL-based SDR dongle or airspy with antenna etc. (different formats and input sampling speeds are available.
-See the experimental notes).
+See below.)
-- Optional: RaspberryPi 5 or 4 (let me know where it works).
+- Optional: RaspberryPi 5 or 4 (3B seems to work with rtl-based dongles).

 # Installation
 Stream1090 is written in C++ and self-contained.
 You will need cmake (3.10 or higher) and some C++ compiler that supports C++20.